 How it is used: To assist families of survivors and victims seeking information and documentation for purposes of compensation or the benefit of future generations.
 Scholars, authors, genealogists, and other researchers may use the archive to conduct research at the Museum.

-Museum staff will search for documents in the records of the International Tracing Service and other archival collections of the Museum free of charge.
+Museum staff will search for documents in the records of the ITS Digital Archive and other archival collections of the Museum free of charge.
 Priority will be given to survivors, their families, and families of victims.

 Tips for Conducting Research on Your Own